PlatformLab/ArachnePerfTests/README.md

-# Arachne Performance Tests
+# Arachne Latency Microbenchmarks

-Currently, this repository is just a collection performance tests for the Arachne threading library.
+These tests bencmark best-case scenarios for the cost of a threading primitive offered by the Arachne threading runtime.

-It also includes some comparison benchmarks of other systems such as std::thread and Golang threading.